-Replace the client's domain name with its During a basic identification, the client enters its domain name by executing the HELO command.
-By selecting this option, the domain name will be replaced by the IP IP address address.
+Replace the client's domain name with its IP address During a basic identification, the client enters its domain name by executing the HELO command.
+By selecting this option, the domain name will be replaced by the IP address. -- ---

 Filter domain name